YanxiJiang/Genetic-Algorithm-Toobox/README.md

 # Genetic-Algorithm-Toobox
-# Thank you for requesting a copy of the Genetic Algorithm Toolbox.
+# This is a backup copy of MATLAB Genetic Algorithm Toolbox developed by the University of Sheffield, UK.